Arno Camenisch: Adaptations

-Sez Ner, Ustrinkata, Las flurs dil di, Fred und Franz and Der letzte Schnee have yet been adapted for the stage by different Swiss theaters.
+Sez Ner, Ustrinkata, Las flurs dil di, Fred und Franz and Der letzte Schnee have been adapted for the stage by different Swiss theaters.

 A movie adaption for Die Kur has been announced but has not taken place yet.

 For Sez Ner, Camenisch has recorded a bilingual audiobook with each three audio discs in German and Romansh.
 Hinter dem Bahnhof is available as a German audiobook edition as well.
 The short story collections Nächster Halt Verlangen.
 Geschichten I and Die Launen des Tages.
 Geschichten II are also available as audiobooks read by the author himself.

 Radio Play versions of Ustrinkata', Fred und Franz and Der Letzte Schnee have been produced in cooperation with the Swiss Radio and Television (SRF).